JosephDuffy/josephduffy.co.uk/data/posts/wwdc-2021-wishlist.md

 A lot of the popular discourse around this time of year is focussed on features of the operating systems but I want to look at what I'd like to see as a developer for Apple platforms.

 I love to develop for Apple platforms but it can often be a painful process.
-May is like a christmas for Apple developers
+May is like a christmas for Apple developers.

 <!-- more -->